tigerfarm/arduino/Altair101/asm/programs/README.md

 opOut.asm               OUT pa : Demonstrate the various output options.
                         DB character string declaration, then print it.

-opAdiSui.asm            ADI : Add immediate number to register A. Tested with decimal and EQU values.
-                        SUI : Subtract immediate number from register A. opAdi.asm               ADI : Add immediate number to register A. Tested with decimal and EQU values.
+opAdi.asm               ADI : Add immediate number to register A. Tested with decimal and EQU values.
                         Simple program to demo adding 2 numbers.
                         Numbers can be easily changed using the Examine and Deposit.